peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ```

 This trick, which basically adds a huge constant to the occupancy factor, enables to find **Black Magics** yielding in even smaller array sizes per square, determined by maximum and minimum index - the latter no longer zero for the empty occupancy!
-Unfortunately so far, the individual savings with denser square arrays don't completely advance to the size of the combined overlapping table, since overlapping became harder due to smaller gaps [[15]](#cite_note-15) .
+Unfortunately so far, the individual savings with denser square arrays don't completely advance to the size of the combined overlapping table, since overlapping became harder due to smaller gaps <a id="cite-note-15" href="#cite-ref-15">[15]</a> .
 However, 692 KiB for the complete rook and bishop attack table is the new fixed shift reference.
-Black Magic Bitboards are now used in Volker's engine [Arminius](Arminius "Arminius") [[16]](#cite_note-16) [[17]](#cite_note-17):
+Black Magic Bitboards are now used in Volker's engine [Arminius](Arminius "Arminius") <a id="cite-note-16" href="#cite-ref-16">[16]</a> <a id="cite-note-17" href="#cite-ref-17">[17]</a>: